kahunacoder/gatsby-notion-starter/README.md

 Kick off your project with this blog boilerplate.
 This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React and [TailwindCSS](https://tailwindcss.com/), a utility-first CSS framework for rapidly building custom designs.

-I've added notion.so as a cms as well as some plugins for seo, web site performance, rss feeds and support for dark mode.
+I've added [Notion.so](https://notion.so/) as a cms as well as some plugins for seo, web site performance, rss feeds and support for dark mode.

 _Have another more specific idea?
 You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._